vdloo/detect-os-release/README.md

 # Description

 Looks at `/etc/os-release` to identify the operating system.
+In the Racket standard library there is [system-type](https://docs.racket-lang.org/reference/runtime.html) which can tell you all kinds of interesting things about your environment and runtime, but it doesn't tell you on which Linux you're running.
+This library provides `detect-os-release` which will return the string `debian` if your running on Debian and so forth.
+This code depends on `/etc/os-release` existing.
+You can rely on this file existing on any system that runs [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+For more information about os-release see [here](https://www.freedesktop.org/software/systemd/man/os-release.html) or [here](https://0pointer.de/blog/projects/os-release).

 # Usage